TeKrop/overfast-api/README.md

 ```

 ### Code Quality
-The code quality is checked using the `pylint` command.
-I also used the `isort` utility for imports ordering, and `black` to enforce PEP-8 convention on my code.
-To check the quality of the code, you just have to run the following commands :
+The code quality is checked using the `ruff` command.
+I'm also using the `isort` utility for imports ordering, and `black` to enforce PEP-8 convention on my code.
+To check the quality of the code, you just have to run the following command :

 ```
-pylint overfastapi
-pylint tests
+ruff .
 ```

 ### Testing